AxelLaisney/Front-voyage/README.md

-Frontend of the voyage project for DIGINAMIC Formation Using npm run dev to start the app
+Frontend of the voyage project for DIGINAMIC Formation First do: npm install

+then this to run the app:
+npm run dev